Krishna-13-cyber/GSoC23-LLVM/README.md

 - https://reviews.llvm.org/D152109

-This patch adds support for Clang-Repl documentation, basically it provides all details regarding the usage of Clang-Repl.
-It emphasizes on the features of Clang-Repl that it offers to the user.
+This patch adds support for Clang-Repl documentation, basically, it provides all details regarding the usage of Clang-Repl.
+It emphasises the features of Clang-Repl that it offers to the user.
 The REPL nature enables users to prototype, experiment and gives a user-friendly experience.